 His hobbies are fly-fishing, computers, reading, and webmaster for the Titusville Computer Club (TCC), the NASA Alumni League (NAL), and the Canaveral Council of Technical Societies (CCTS).
 Dr. Koller is a member of St. Gabriel’s Episcopal Church in Titusville where he has served as Treasurer, Junior Warden, Senior Warden, and Lay Reader.

-Al is married to the former Carol Ann Knight of Jacksonville, Fl, and they have three daughters, a son, ten grandchildren. and six great-grandchildren – all but three of whom are living close by in Florida.
+Al is married to the former Carol Ann Knight of Jacksonville, Fl, and they have three daughters, a son, ten grandchildren. and six great-grandchildren – most of whom are living close by in Florida.

 Career chronology, publications, and references are available on request.